DefaultO/Automic/README.md

 ## Build
 Run ``buildall.bat`` once you are done with your changes to the source.
 Since it will close the command prompt that opens with it automatically once it's done.
 You should open ``cmd`` as an Admin and run that batch file through it.

 I am working on cleaning the source and making it skid-ready.
-Also I will include my current solution once it's buildable on it's own.
+Also I will include my current solution for the ``PackageApk.bat`` problem once it's buildable on it's own and stealer-free.
 The Function ``isLibraryLoaded`` wasn't present in the source.
-So you had to decide if you want comment the whole sleeping loop out.
+So you had to decide if you want to comment out the whole sleeping loop.
 Or if you recreate the function.
 Since I thought it's not there without any reason, I decided myself to recreate that function.
 The library would build fine.

+But I was told iProgramMcVirgin at some point announced next to the leak that you had to remove a huge part of ``eNetClient2.cpp``.
+Currently reversing what is supposed to be wrong there.
+As by removing all that 'SendPacket' Stuff, you break the Multibotting feature as well as the Autofarmer itself.
+Maybe it's a try by him to stop skids from using it and rebranding it under some "Project [...]" or "[...]ware".

+Quote @iProgramMC:
+> @everyone Please enjoy.
+To remove stealer, you will need to remove everything inside enetclient2.cpp, as well as remove the lines that error out once you do that.
+Enjoy!!!
+Also, don't release this as your own project without asking permission